bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/concepts/variants/index.markdown

 ## Flavors

 Variants may also package in drivers for specific hardware called a “flavor.”
-Currently, the only flavor is used to support Nvidia GPUs
+Currently, the only flavor is 'nvidia', which adds support vor Nvidia GPUs.

-## Variants, updating & migrating
+## Variants, updating, & migrating

 You can update to a newer Bottlerocket version of the same variant (an ‘in-place update’).
 However, you cannot update to a different variant: that is a migration (which involves replacing a node in the orchestrated cluster).